How Many Documents Do You Actually Need for Your EcoVadis Submission?

 By the end of this article, you'll understand:

-• why uploading more documents often lowers your score instead of raising it
+• why hitting the 55 document limit often lowers your score instead of raising it

 • what EcoVadis actually evaluates (and what it ignores)